 Specifies a time in seconds or milliseconds that the transition animation should wait before beginning to play.
-Requires vendor prefixes and doesn't work in IE 9 or earlier.

 - Values: A value in seconds-1s-or milliseconds-1000ms. - Example: transition-delay: 1.5s;

 Table Properties

 There are a handful of CSS properties that relate solely to HTML tables.
 Chapter 10 has complete instructions on using CSS with tables.